-(This section should not be filed with the court unless required by Fed R. Civ.
+(This section should not be filed with the court unless required by Fed.
+R. Civ.
 P. 45.)

-was re - OT (name of individual and title, if any) served the subpoena on the individual at (place) on (date) ; or I left the subpoena at the individual's residence or usual place of abode with ( name ) , a person of suitable age and discretion who resides the on (date), and mailed a copy to the individual's last known address; or I served the s ubpoena on (name d individual) , who is designated by law to accept service of process on behalf of (name of organization) on (date) ; or I returned the subpoena unexecuted because ; or Other (specify) - , 1 bena was issued on behalf of the United S vitness fees for one day's attendance, and My fee es are \$ for travel and \$ for services, for a total of \$ 0.00 I declare under p enalty of perjury that this information is true.
-Date: ~ Server's signature Printed name and title ·····
+This subpoena for (na me of individual and title, if any) was re ceived by me on (date) · ☐ I personally served the subpoena on the individual at (pl ace) on (date) ; or ☐ I left the subpoena at the individual's residence or usual place of abode with (name) , a person of suitable age and discretion who resides there, on (date), and mailed a copy to the individual's last known address; or ☐ I served the subpo ena on (name of individual) , who is designated by law to accept service of process on behalf of (name of organization) 99 (19 to 14 on (date) ; or ☐ I returned the subp oena unexecuted because ; or □ Other (specify): Unless the subpoena was issued on behalf of the United States, or one of its officers or agents, I have also tendered to the witnes s fees for one day's attendance, and t he mileage allowed by law, in the amount of \$ • My fee es are \$ for travel and \$ for services, for a total of \$ 0.00 I declare under penalt y of perjury that this information is tr ue. • Date: Server's signature Printed name and title Server's address

-Server's address